sitano/sitano.github.io/cv.md

 ## SUMMARY

-Software Engineer (SWE).
+_Software Engineer (SWE)._

-I build systems that run on Linux in the cloud with Open Source.
-Distributed Systems, System Programming, and Databases.
-Go, Rust, C/C++, Java, and whatever it takes.
+I build systems that run on Linux in the Cloud with Open Source.
+My focus is on Distributed Systems, System Programming, and Databases.
+With Rust, C/C++, Go, Java, and whatever it takes.

 ## PROFESSIONAL EXPERIENCE

+### Software Engineer in Rust Team at Workato

+_September 2023 - Present_

+Workato makes one of the best no-code automation platforms.

+Projects: internal database (Rust & MariaDB & AWS).
+          it is an internal product like Airtable or NocoDB.

+Areas:

+- BYOK (bring-your-own-key) data encryption at rest.
+- In-house database scalability.
+- Online cluster topology.
+- On-premise data cluster & controller.

+I have developed BYOK solution for data-at-rest encryption for in-house database including key management lifecycle and integration into existing ecosystem.

+I have built cluster controller that allowed to implement on-premise deployed data clusters with custom encryption plugins and data coordination.

+I have contributed to in-house database to ensure its support of horizontal scalability.

+I participated in incidents technical analysis.
+Especially database failures.

-### Senior Software Engineer at Workato
+### Software Engineer in Infrastructure R&D Team at Workato

-June 2021 - Present
+_June 2021 - September 2023 (Rust, Go, C/C++, Ruby)_

-Senior Software Engineer (C/C++, Go, Rust, Ruby, Python)
+Workato makes one of the best no-code automation platforms.

-R&D: I have been developing optimizations, systems, and research projects for our infrastructure platform to drive performance and security enhancements across the stack.
-Linux Kernel, Linux Containers, C/C++, Rust, Go, and Ruby.
+I have been developing optimizations, systems, and research projects for our infrastructure platform to drive performance and security enhancements across the stack.
+(Linux Kernel, Linux Containers, C/C++, Rust, Go, and Ruby)

 Achievements:

-- Developed in-house distributed serverless compute platform think AWS Lambda or Google Function or something similar to what Fly.io is doing.
+- Developed in-house distributed serverless compute platform like in-house AWS Lambda or Google Function or something similar to what Fly.io is doing.
-- Optimized sandboxes spawn speed.
-I saved more than x2 in wall clock time, -30% of total production CPU usage, and -100GBs of total cluster RAM usage.
+- Optimized sandboxes bootstrap.
+I saved more than x2 in wall clock time, -30% of total production CPU usage, and 100GBs of total cluster RAM usage.
-- Developed rootless containers teleportation technology for the old Ruby VM.
+- Developed rootless containers teleportation technology for Ruby VM based on LXC.
-- Wrote a couple of native (C/C++) add-ons to different VMs (Ruby and Node.js).
+- Wrote a couple of native (C/C++) addons to different VMs (Ruby and Node.js).
-- Developed in-house Linux containerization.
+- Developed in-house Linux containerization system.
 - Developed Kubernetes network traffic monitoring system.

 Responsibilities: